Questions? Call (734) 338-8453

 Medical Conditions That Qualify for Tint Exemption in Delaware

-Several medical conditions qualify for a window tint exemption in Delaware.
-These conditions highlight the serious impact of light sensitivity on daily activities, particularly driving.
+Several medical conditions can qualify individuals for a window tint exemption in Delaware.
+Understanding these conditions is vital for those seeking protection from light sensitivity.

 Lupus